LittleTealeaf/LittleTealeaf/notes.md

 [Link](https://github.com/lowlighter/metrics/blob/master/action.yml)

 Maybe have it update on a weekly basis?
+100-hour basis?